octomix/josson/README.md

 The last parameter `progress` is a `ResolverProgress` which record all the resolution progress steps.
 By default, the last step "End" is added automatically.

-The resolution progress has three debug levels:
+The resolution process has three debug levels:

   1. `ResolverDebugLevel.SHOW_CONTENT_OF_VALUE_NODE_ONLY` (default)
   2. `ResolverDebugLevel.SHOW_CONTENT_UP_TO_OBJECT_NODE`